-10.7 Elasto-dynamics .
-92 10.7.1 Planar waves з.
-92
+10.7 Elasto-dynamics 92 0.7.1 Planar waves 92

 HEALTH WARNING: The following lecture notes are meant as a rough guide to the lectures.
-They are not meant to replace the lectures.
-You should expect that some material in these notes will not be covered in class and that extra material will be covered during the lectures (especially longer proofs, examples, and applications).
+They are not meant to replace the recorded lectures.
+You should expect that some material in these notes will not be covered in class and that extra material will be covered during the recorded lectures (especially longer proofs, examples, and applications).
 Nevertheless, I will try to follow the notation and the overall structure of the notes as much as possible.

 WHAT IS EXAMINABLE?
-The official examinable content of the course is described on the web page https://courses.maths.ox.ac.uk/.
+The one and only official examinable content of the course is described on the web page https://courses.maths.ox.ac.uk/.

-I will not discuss any further the possible content of the examination paper, in class or otherwise.
-I am happy to answer questions during and after the lecture (or by emails) regarding the material.
-But, any question or email referring to examinable or non-examinable content of the course shall be ignored.
+I will not discuss any further the possible content of the examination paper.
+Any query asking whether a certain topic is examinable or non-examinable shall be ignored.